 - Compatibility Mode: If you encounter issues, try running syslinux.exe in compatibility mode, particularly on Windows Vista and later.

 By following the steps outlined above, you can successfully run Syslinux across a wide range of Windows operating environments.
-Whether you're using an older system like DOS, Windows 98/ME or the latest Windows 11, Syslinux remains a versatile tool for creating bootable drives.
+Whether you're using an older system like DOS or Windows 98/ME, or the latest Windows 11, Syslinux remains a versatile tool for creating bootable drives.